akramshekh/express-sequelize-auth/README.md

 # Express-Sequelize-Auth

 Express-Sequelize-Auth is a customizable and secure Express.js template for starting new web applications with authentication features.
-This project uses the Sequelize ORM for managing a PostgreSQL database, bcrypt for password hashing, and JWT tokens for user authentication.
+This project uses the Sequelize ORM for managing a database, bcrypt for password hashing, express validator, and JWT tokens for user authentication.

 ## Features